ananyapshetty/image-processing-/README.md

 ![image](https://user-images.githubusercontent.com/72300138/104425220-4689dd80-5535-11eb-95d9-e64bd5e2f68a.png)

 ## 3)#Develop a program to find the sum and mean of a set of images.
-#a.Create  'n' number of images abd read them from the directory and perform the operations.
+#a.Create  'n' number of images and read them from the directory and perform the operations.
 #The glob() function returns an array of filenames or directories matching a specified pattern.
 #sum-Adding all images.mean-Finding average of all the images.
 import cv2